 To that end, and for my own personal safety and well being, I will not be in attendance at the Chef Community Summit.
 Furthermore, I no longer plan to shoulder the burden of uncivil behavior alone.
 If you are interested in maintaining (or helping to maintain) any of my personal open source projects, please get in touch when I return from my sabbatical.
 To all of those who have been supportive and constructive of my software and tooling, I thank you.

 I will not be reading, responding to, or acknowledging email during my time off; I will not have easy access to a computer.
 For those who have my personal contact information, I kindly request that you respect my privacy during this time.

 Thank you to all those who helped review this post prior to publishing.
 Your support and friendship is greatly appreciated.

-Seth Vargo is the Director of Evangelism at HashiCorp.
+Seth Vargo is the Director of Technical Advocacy at HashiCorp.
 Previously, Seth worked at Chef (Opscode), CustomInk, and a few Pittsburgh-based startups.
 He the author of Learning Chef and is passionate about reducing inequality in technology.
-When he is not writing, working on open source, or speaking at conferences, Seth enjoys spending time with his friends and advising non-profits.
+When he is not writing, working on open source, teaching, or speaking at conferences, Seth enjoys spending time with his friends and advising non-profits.
 He loves all things bacon.